Polar research has local benefits

 Smith—who has conducted research in Antarctic waters since the early 1980s—has literally written the book on polar phytoplankton (and edited the multi-volume Polar Oceanography).
 His studies of microscopic floating plants in the Southern Ocean help reveal the fundamental workings and year-to-year variability of the Antarctic marine food web.

 Half a continent away, and one step up the food chain, Steinberg leads VIMS' involvement in the Long-Term Ecological Research program at the U.S. Palmer Station on the Antarctic Peninsula.
-Annual winter temperatures here have increased by 11°F during the last 50 years, five times the global average.
-Steinberg's team studies how this warming is affecting zooplankton—small animals such as krill that eat phytoplankton and in turn are preyed on by fish, penguins, and whales.
+Annual winter temperatures here have increased by 11°F during the last 50 years, 5 times the global average.
+Steinberg's team studies how this warming impacts zooplankton—small animals such as krill that eat phytoplankton and in turn are preyed on by fish, penguins, and whales.
 The team is particularly interested in how warming might change the species of zooplankton that dominate these waters, and how such changes will affect the "biological pump"—a process that can move carbon dioxide from the atmosphere to the deep sea, where it contributes nothing to global warming.

 VIMS scientists have also plumbed the polar depths.
 In 2007, an international team including VIMS professor Robert Diaz found hundreds of new marine species in the depths of the Weddell Sea—the bottom of the bottom of the world.
 These carnivorous sponges, free-swimming worms, crustaceans, and molluscs provide new insights into the evolution of ocean life, and reveal unexpected vitality and diversity in a world of 30°F temperatures, total darkness, and bone-crushing pressure.
 The expedition sampled at depths from 3,000 to more than 20,000 feet.